sg-wireless/sg-documentation/getting-started/ztp.rst

 Provisioning Steps
 ------------------

+1. IF you are performing ZTP over LoRa, ensure you have a LoRaWAN gateway within accessible range of your device.
+The LoRa region setting should be the same as the one you requested for your device pre-configuration during purchase.
+Make sure that it's also connected to the internet.

-1. Unpack the F1 Starter Kit and scan the QR code on the F1 evaluation board.
+2. Unpack the F1 Starter Kit and scan the QR code on the F1 evaluation board.
    You'll be directed to the Ctrl IoT Platform.

    .. image:: /_static/images/getting-started/ztp/Screenshot-2025-09-19-at-4.51.42-PM.png
       :width: 80%
       :alt: Scan QR code on F1 evaluation board

-2. Input the email address to be associated with your Ctrl account.
+3. Input the email address to be associated with your Ctrl account.
 Your Starter Kit will be tied to this account.
 (No other Ctrl accounts can use the same Starter Kit until it is deleted from the account it is tied to.)